YannickAlex07/imghash-rs/docs/perceptual.md

 #### Pros

-* Simple and quick to calculate
+* Will be very resilities to various color changes that other hashes might fail to detect

 #### Cons

-* ...
+* More expense to compute

 ## Algorithm